Marienkafer/BelieveWhatUC/README.md

 # BelieveWhatUC
-Variety of problems and assignments solved with C++.
+Variety of problems and assignments using Data Structures solved in C++.